Check out the signs on Hands Can Talk facebook page

 Though trying to maintain the Workshop Diary we have found it is often simpler to place notice of an upcoming workshop on our Facebook page 'Hands Can Talk' .
 By doing this all you need to do is 'LIKE' the Facebook page and you will be automatically adviced when a new workshop is coming up or the sign of the week.
 Join us at the 'Hands Can Talk' Facebook group and have your say.

-Sign of the Week Every week 'Hands Can Talk' post a sign of the week on their Facebook page .
+Sign of the Week Every week 'Hands Can Talk' post a number of signs of the week on their Facebook page .
 These sign language graphics are drawn by Aileen and are signs that are used for 'Key Word Signing'.
 Each graphics is provided with a basic written description.
 Also sometimes a comment may be added to explain why a sign is done a particular way.
 This can help the learner understand why they are doing a sign in a particular way or to jog their memory on the hand shape being used.

 Go to Aileen's Blog 'About Sign Language' covering different events and issues that touch on her and her families lives.

 This blog has been extended to include information on Proloquo2Go and Pictello and getting started.
 Proloquo2Go is an app used on iPod, iPad and iPhone giving our children a voice.
 For Aileens daughter Elysha a dual communication system is now in place.
-Sign at home and Nova and Proloquo2Go when going out into the community.
+Sign at home and Proloquo2Go when going out into the community.